Neil427/Speeduino-Hall-Trigger-Conditioner/README.md

-# HallSensor-Conditioner
+# KiwiEFI-HallSensor-Conditioner
 Speeduino Hall sensor conditioner board with buffering:
-This project is a dual Hall effect sensor conditioner board designed with the form factor to plug into a Speeduino ECU The conditioner has many features to help diagnostics, protect the mcu, and configuration for different engines.
+This KiwiEfi project is a dual Hall effect sensor conditioner board designed with the form factor to plug into a Speeduino ECU
+The conditioner has many features to help diagnostics, protect the mcu, and configuration for different engines.
 - Dual Channel
 - Output buffering to drive the mcu and protect the mcu from overvoltage sources